 Congrats, you’re going to be a new parent!
 Things are constantly changing in the newborn world, so even if this isn’t your first, there’s still a lot to learn.
 To help you mark at least one thing off your list, we’re going to help with narrowing down that dreaded car seat decision with our ultimate car seat guide for new parents.

 We all know that walking down the car seat aisle in any store can make your head spin, so here are a few things to think about before making that big decision.

-1) Do you want a rear facing only seat or convertible?
+1) Choosing a rear facing only or convertible seat